Ningreka/EV-Eye/README.md

 find . -mindepth 1 -maxdepth 3 -name '*.rar' -execdir unrar x {} \; -execdir mv {} ./ \;
 ```

-Please place the unziped data in the `/path/to/EV_Eye_dataset` directory and arrange it according to the following path.
+Please place the unzipped data in the `/path/to/EV_Eye_dataset` directory and arrange it according to the following path.

 ```angular2html
   EV_Eye_dataset